Buying the right pair of motorcycle jeans is important. They must keep you warm and dry and offer protection in an accident.

-Many jeans opt for a lining of protective fabric under the textile outer layer.
+Many jeans opt for a protective fabric lining under the outer textile layer.
 The coverage of the lining varies.
-If a pair of jeans is 20% lined, for example, you could expect the rear, knees, and lower back area to be fitted with a protective layer.
+For example, if a pair of jeans is 20% lined, you could expect the rear, knees, and lower back area to be fitted with a protective layer.

 The higher the percentage covered, the better your protection.
 These synthetic materials often offer poor breathability, however.
 This is the tradeoff inherent in using layers of aramid (or similar fabric) for abrasion resistance.

 Single-layer jeans weave the protective fabric into the same layer as the main textile.
-This results in a generally more comfortable, more flattering-looking pair of jeans, with better breathability.
-But single layer garments are hard to waterproof effectively.
+This results in a more comfortable, more flattering-looking pair of jeans with better breathability.
+But single-layer garments are hard to waterproof effectively.
 And, unsurprisingly, they won’t offer as much slide time as multi-layered clothes.

 Many single-layer jeans are treated with a water-resistant coating.
-But this stuff is only good for a light shower.
+But this stuff is only suitable for a light shower.

 To make a pair of waterproof trousers, a membrane layer is typically required.
-Reissa, SinAqua, and Dry2Dry are amongst the most popular material for this waterproof layer.
+Reissa, SinAqua, and Dry2Dry are the most popular materials for this waterproof layer.

 All are breathable to some extent.
 But it’s worth bearing in mind that an item of clothing can’t be both highly breathable and waterproof.
 If you tend to overheat in warmer weather, buying a more breathable set of trousers and opting for waterproof over-trousers in summer might be a better option.

-All motorcycle clothing for sale in the UK requires CE certification.
-If the product ships without armour inserts, the rating applies to the fabrics abrasion resistance.
+All motorcycle clothing in the UK requires CE certification; if the product ships without armour inserts, the rating applies to the fabric’s abrasion resistance.